dandan154/Java-Examples/README.md

 An implementation of a Stack that stores Strings.
 It uses an ArrayList for its underlying data structure.

 A Stack makes use of the LIFO (Last In, First Out) principle, whereby data that was last pushed to the Stack is the data that is removed first from the Stack.

+## TimeCompare
+An example of how Date classes can be used in Java to track the creation of objects as well as how they can be used to sort data by creation date.

+In this example, two lists are created for two types of users; Admins & Basic Users.
+Each generated User is randomly assigned an adminstrator status as well as a timestamp noting the date of account creation.
+The lists are then joined and transformed into an unsorted static array.
+This static array is then sorted by the time at which each User instance was created.